geirs73/renault-scenic-electric/HowTo.md

 Power on, but engine off.
 Then push the window wiper stalk upwards two times.

+*How do I keep the ventilation on for a long time?*

+Power on, but engine off.
+Set gear in N(eutral).
+Long press start without touching the brake.
+(Needs testing, copied from a forum posting on the net).
+You then enter Ignition Plus mode, which does not time out after 10 minutes.

 ## Charging issues

 *How do I pre-condition (pre-heat) the traction battery before charging?*